St Augustine's Parish Church News

 When Henry arrived at the church an usher intercepted

-doorway, shook his hand vigorously, and told him,'I want to
+vestibule doorway, shook his hand vigorously, and told him,'I

-thank you Father for saving my soul today.
-I came to church
+want to thank you Father for saving my soul today.
+I came

-to steal a hat and after hearing your sermon on the 10 Commandments
+to church to steal a hat and after hearing your sermon on

-shalt not steal' changed your mind?'
-'No; retorted Henry, 'the
+'Thou shalt not steal' changed your mind?'
+'No; retorted Henry,

 where I had left my old hat.